Charles J. Fillmore: Cognitive linguistics

 By 1965, Fillmore had come to acknowledge that semantics plays a crucial role in grammar.

 In 1968, he published his theory of Case Grammar (Fillmore 1968), which highlighted the fact that syntactic structure can be predicted by semantic participants.
 An action can have an agent, a patient, purposes, locations, and so on.
 These participants were called "cases" in his original paper, but later came to be known as semantic roles or thematic relations, which are similar to theta roles in generative grammar.

 Following his move to the University of California, Berkeley, in 1971, this theory eventually evolved into a broader cognitive linguistic theory called Frame Semantics (1976).
-A commercial event, for instance, crucially involved elements such as a seller, a buyer, some good, and some money.
+A commercial transaction, for instance, crucially involves elements such as a seller, a buyer, some good, and some money.
 In language, such an event can be expressed in a variety of different ways, e.g. using the verb 'to sell' or the verb 'to buy'.
 According to frame semantics, meaning is best studied in terms of the mental concepts and participants in the minds of the speaker and addressee.

 Around the same time, Fillmore's Santa Cruz Lectures on Deixis, delivered in 1971 and published in 1975, contributed to establishing the field of linguistic pragmatics, which studies the relationship between linguistic form and the context of utterance.